wpilibsuite/frc-docs/source/docs/software/labview/resources/local-and-global-variables-in-labview-for-frc.rst

 How They are Used in the Default LabVIEW for FRC Robot Project
 --------------------------------------------------------------

-Global variables for “Enable Vision” and “Image Size” are written to during each iteration of the Robot Main VI…
+Global variables for "Enable Vision" and "Image Size" are written to during each iteration of the Robot Main VI…

 .. image:: images/local-and-global-variables-in-labview-for-frc/4.png